taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 Xiao -- improvising solos to new songs with only a week to practice as a full band
 Goncalo -- playing djembe and shaker

 The set will be highly improvisational yet based on the skeletal structure recorded in [these rehearsals](https://www.dropbox.com/sh/nbccpx24soqlv53/AABhVeZI8fDLKASI8K0wEkvqa?dl=0).
-Because the set is also highly interactive, we've posted lyrics and other instructions to help the audience sing along to our songs:
+Because the set is also interactive, we've posted lyrics and \[dance suggestions in brackets\] here:

 ### The Cuttlefish Song

-Sing along to the chorus while dancing like a cuttlefish!
-Lyrics are followed by \[dance instructions in brackets\].

 "W" eyes
 \[hold up 3 fingers on each hand, place hands on the side of your face\]